bleunguts/bleunguts/portfolio2007.md

 _ **Methodology** _ **:** IEEE Software Engineering Process, UML modelling, Rational Rose, Archstyler

-_ **Description** _ **:** A unique role created by the Programme Coordinator of Software Engineering, recognizing my entrepreneurship, critical thinking, and technical competence.

-Assisted in subject development for core software engineering subjects at the university. (undergrad/postgrad software architecture, software systems analysis and design, software systems middleware subjects)
+_ **Description** _ **:** This unique role was created by the Programme Coordinator of Software Engineering to recognize my entrepreneurship, critical thinking, and technical competence.
+I assisted in developing core software engineering subjects at the university, including undergraduate and postgraduate courses in software architecture, systems analysis and design, and middleware.

 _ **Achievements** _:

-- Trained & co-supervised an undergraduate thesis project with the end delivery of a Web Application Development for the software education laboratory.
+- Trained and co-supervised an undergraduate thesis project culminating in the delivery of Web Application Development for the software education laboratory.
 WebML+, HTML, CSS
-- Trained & supported a postgraduate thesis project that deals with a network performance management system project using Sun JINI self-discovery middleware
+- Trained and supported a postgraduate thesis project focused on a network performance management system using Sun JINI self-discovery middleware
-- Full lifecycle development of a PDA class library, which provides students with a framework for software development using PDA's.
-(Java based embedded, Server-side Java, DBMS – Intersystems Caché)
+- Developed a PDA class library that provided students with a framework for software development using PDAs (Java-based embedded, server-side Java, DBMS – Intersystems Caché).
 - Gained formal lecturing and technical speaking experience

 _ **Projects** _ **:**

 - Supervised students in software design throughout the software development life cycle (J2EE, Corba, Jini, J2SE, Microsoft .NET.)
 - Installed and designed a new mobile enterprise system that presents wireless connectivity to an enterprise control context
-- Developed Java & .NET Mobile applications for PDAs
+- Developed Java and .NET Mobile applications for PDAs
-- Bluetooth Wireless Radio Technology on Linux enterprise connectivity application
+- Created a Bluetooth wireless radio technology application for Linux enterprise connectivity
-- Class presentations on J2EE
-- Presentations and tutorials on Java 2 EE technology (Autumn 2003)
+- Delivered class presentations on J2EE and conducted tutorials on Java 2 EE technology (Autumn 2003) and CORBA (May 2003).
-- Corba tutorials (May 2003)
-- Supervising Intersystems Caché OODBMS development
+- Supervised development using Intersystems Caché OODBMS
-- Application Server support in the software lab, BEA Weblogic 8.1, SunOne Application Server 6.0, CVS on Unix
+- Provided application server support in the software lab, including BEA Weblogic 8.1, SunOne Application Server 6.0, CVS on Unix
 - Installation, configuration and assistance on using software development environments, languages, configuration management and modelling.
-- Supervising in the application of software engineering process using CASE tools, Rational Suite, Archstyler
+- Supervised the application of software engineering process using CASE tools, Rational Suite, Archstyler